 The EITCs can significantly increase the available income of low-income wage earners.
 For example, for a family with two children and one wage earner holding a full-time minimum wage job, the State and federal EITCs can add over one-third to that person's earnings.
-Therefore, it is important that local district staff discusses the EITCs and encourage households to file for them.
+Therefore, it is important that local district staff discuss the EITCs and encourage households to file for them at Volunteer Income Tax Assistance (VITA) sites.
 In particular, households that are facing financial problems such as rent or utility arrears should be encouraged to file for the credits to help increase their income.